Proving the 6d a-theorem with the double affine Grassmannian: Affine and double affine Grassmannians

-The affine Grassmannian has an important role in representation theory because of the geometric Satake correspondence \cite{mirkovicvilonen}, which is a deep theorem relating irreducible representations of ${\mathfrak g}$ to the geometry of $\text{Gr}_G$.
+The affine Grassmannian has an important role in representation theory because of the geometric Satake correspondence \cite{mirkovicvilonen}, a deep theorem relating irreducible representations of ${\mathfrak g}$ to the geometry of $\Gr_G$.
 The double affine Grassmannian is a (somewhat conjectural) object playing a similar role for the affine Lie algebra ${\mathfrak g}_{\rm aff}$.
 To outline what is known about the double affine Grassmannian, we need to clarify what are the coweights for the corresponding affine (i.e. Kac--Moody) Lie algebra.
-We keep to type $E_8$ since this is the only case that concerns us.
+We continue to restrict to type $E_8$.